wenqian66/2025Fall_projects/README.md

 | A Refrain (C) | (2, 2)        | (-5, 6)     |
 | A Steal (D)   | (6, -5)       | (-4, -4)    |

-The matrix follows the classcial Prisoner’s Dilemma problem requirements:   $T > R > P > S \quad \text{and} \quad 2R > T + S$ where ... this negative matrix is inspired by the citation 5, where it use the power war model that a small 小程序mimic the process
+The matrix follows the classcial Prisoner’s Dilemma problem requirements:   $T > R > P > S \quad \text{and} \quad 2R > T + S$

+The use of negative payoffs is inspired by citation [5], which introduces negative outcomes in a power-based Prisoner’s Dilemma setting.
+In contrast, we use a fixed payoff matrix, and our main focus is on adding two systems: reputation awareness and network memory.

 ---